web96lol/reveal/docs/auto_features_data_flow.md

 2. Because `set_config` saved `auto_accept` and `accept_delay`, `handle_client_state` can honor them and call the accept endpoint.

 ### Auto Report data path
-1. `main.rs` registers an additional managed state (`EndGameState`) that stores cached friend IDs, the last processed game ID, and a readiness flag.
+1. `main.rs` registers additional managed state (`EndGameState` and `ManagedAutoReportState`) that stores cached friend IDs, the last processed game ID, and whether auto reporting is allowed to run.
-2. When the League client disconnects, it clears that state so the next session starts fresh.
+2. When the League client disconnects, it clears those caches and flips `ManagedAutoReportState.enabled = false` so the next session starts fresh.
-3. As soon as the REST clients come online, it spawns a delayed task that calls `get_friends_ids`, fills the `HashSet`, and marks `friends_loaded = true`—all of which rely on the new `use` imports.
+3. As soon as the REST clients come online, it spawns a delayed task that repeatedly calls `get_friends_ids` until it succeeds, fills the `HashSet`, marks `friends_loaded = true`, and flips `ManagedAutoReportState.enabled = true`.
-4. Gameflow websocket events are still routed to `state::handle_client_state`, which now has the data it needs to run auto report.
+4. Gameflow websocket events are still routed to `state::handle_client_state`, which now skips auto reporting entirely until the friends list has loaded.

 ## `src-tauri/src/end_game.rs`